MODEL PORTFOLIO

 Fundamental View

-• Petron’s FY24 results improved slightly; we expect Petron’s credit metrics to remain flat to improve slightly in FY25 owing to higher capex and flattish % YoY EBITDA growth amid a single-digit YoY decline in sales volume growth though partially supported by lower crude oil input costs
+• Petron’s 1H25 results was weaker YoY; we expect Petron’s credit metrics to remain flat YoY in FY25 owing to higher capex and flat-to-slight decline % YoY EBITDA growth amid a low double-digit YoY decline in sales volume growth though partially supported by lower crude oil input costs

 • About two-third of its total revenues are derived from the Philippines and are indexed to Dubai crude prices, which allows for smooth cost pass-throughs and good insulation from crude price volatility.